Managed Mysql specifics

 --mysql-version MySQL major version

-Restricting connections from the Internet
+Restricting connections from the internet

-By default, Exoscale DBaaS are not accessible from the whole Internet.
+By default, Exoscale DBaaS are not accessible from the whole internet.
 Data does not transmit in clear over the network as it is SSL encrypted by default and authenticated.

 To allow incoming connections to your database service, you can add a filter allowing:

-- just one IP address
+- just one IP address,

-- a network range
+- a network range,

-- a combination of the above
+- or a combination of IP address and network range

-list of CIDRs exo dbaas update -z de-muc-1 test-mysql --mysql-ip-filter=a.b.c.d/32,w,x,y,z/24
+exo dbaas update -z de-muc-1 test-mysql --mysql-ip-filter=a.b.c.d/32,w,x,y,z/24

 Managing JSON configuration settings